 Border is far more accomplished and complex than Abbasi's 2016 debut, the underdeveloped psychological horror exercise Shelley.
 Indeed, some might even say that he over-eggs the pudding this time, but now the various themes and backstory actually add up and are served perfectly by the visual and aural clues.
 Childbirth and supernatural infants, which were part of the plot of Shelley, also figure prominently here, but in a much more satisfying and clever way.

 Just as Let The Right One In provided some unique contributions to vampire lore, Border etches the characteristics of certain creatures from Norse mythology and folktales.
 To say more would definitely be a spoiler, but Cannes audiences got the giggles over the way the film associates these creatures with Finland.

 DP Nadim Carlsen (Holiday) again proves himself at the top of his game.
 With two such calling cards in a year, he is likely to be the next Scandinavian cameraman to work internationally.
 Kudos are also due for the excellent tech credits, especially Frida Hoas's naturalistic yet fairy-tale-like production design, Christian Holm's subtly eerie sound scheme and the prosthetics and visual effects work.

-Tuesday 12 November, 9:55PM (streaming after broadcast at SBS On Demand)
+Sunday 30 August, 9:55pm on SBS World Movies (streaming after broadcast at SBS On Demand)

 Denmark, Sweden, 2018